 9. Avoid beverages and foods which have diuretic effects such as coffee, caffeinated teas (less than 2 cups), alcohol (less than 1 standard drink) etc.

-10. Nutritional supplements: consume foods rich in Omega-3 fatty acids to decrease ocular surface inflammation, increase tear production and improve meibomian gland secretions.
+10. Nutritional supplements: foods rich in Omega-3 fatty acids may decrease ocular surface inflammation.
 Dietary sources of Omega-3 include fatty fish, such as Sardines ( ‘Mathi’) salmon and tuna(‘Choora’).
 Flaxseed Oil or Chia Seed are suitable vegetarian alternatives.
-Change in diet can take 4-8 weeks to become effective

 11. Discuss with your ophthalmologist about the possibility of altering or decreasing the use of medications that can lead to dry eyes.
 Common culprits are antihistamines and antidepressants.